San Pedro, Los Angeles: Federal government

+the USCGC Argus Offshore Patrol Cutter, USCGC George Cobb Coastal Buoy Tender, CG Boat Station LA/LB, as well as supporting marine units of U.S. Customs and Border Protection, Los Angeles County Lifeguards, and LA Sheriffs.

 The Federal Bureau of Prisons operates the Federal Correctional Institution, Terminal Island on Terminal Island and in San Pedro.

 Education

 Just 23.8% of San Pedro residents aged 25 or older had completed a four-year degree in 2000, about average when compared with the city and the county at large, and the percentage of those residents with more than a high school diploma was high for the county.

 Primary and secondary schools

 San Pedro is served by the Los Angeles Unified School District.
 The area is within Board District 7.
-As of 2012, Dr. Richard Vladovic represents the district.
+As of 2023, Tanya Ortiz Franklin represents the district.

 San Pedro High School, Mary Star of the Sea High School, and the Port of Los Angeles High School are the primary high schools within the region.
 San Pedro High School is home to the protected landmarks in the form of The English Language Arts and Administration Buildings (c.
 1939, 1936, resp.).
 The school celebrated its 100-year anniversary in 2003.
 It is home to both the Marine Science and Police Academy Magnet programs.
 Port of Los Angeles High School is a public charter high school, fusing a college preparatory program with elective coursework in International Business and Maritime Studies.
 Such studies reinforce the significant impact of California's ports on the global economy and international trade.

 As of 2012, test scores tended to be higher in the area's elementary schools than in its middle and high schools.

 Under certain specific circumstances, residents of San Pedro may be admitted into schools in the Palos Verdes Peninsula Unified School District located in the neighboring Palos Verdes Peninsula; specifically they may attend Miraleste Intermediate School and Palos Verdes High School.
 This admittance is only granted if a student's parent or guardian is enlisted in the US military, has a parent or guardian employed within the Palos Verdes Peninsula, has a grandparent residing within the Palos Verdes Peninsula, or if the student simply lives in a closer vicinity to a PVPUSD school than any other LAUSD schools.